A good onboarding process is what makes a good sales rep a GREAT sales rep. Imagine this scenario:

 You’ve hired yourself a dream team.

 Your gunslingers who you clicked with right from the beginning of the call and you know in your gut they are perfect to skyrocket your sales.
+However, sales onboarding is one of the biggest processes.
+It is essential to give a considerable thought to sales onboard training and opt for the right training tools to ensure you keep up the morale of your workforce.

-But all your dreams can be shattered before you know it, if your sales reps aren’t trained well.
+Or else, all your dreams can be shattered before you know it, if your sales reps aren’t trained well.

 Here are four ways you can streamline your onboarding process and set a winning tone for your sales reps right from the get go.